Moose Hunting 2013 Part 1 Patience: (23 Photos)

 6.

-4. Throughout the fall I made a lot of solo runs all over the southern shore, as far as Ferryland checking out different hunting areas, scouting trails and paths in truck, on foot and on bike.
+4. Throughout late October & early November I made a lot of solo runs all over the Southern Shore, even as far as Ferryland scouting out new to me hunting areas, exploring woods roads and paths in the truck, on foot and on ATV.

 3.